jkyberneees/hydra-plugin-http/docs/lb.md

 The hydra-http-plugin uses an internal load balancer that is responsible for the selection of the "optimum" computing node for a target service in the micro-service cluster.
 It is used for internal HTTP calls and requests proxy.

 The Load Balancer(lb) selection strategy can be extended for custom requirements.
 Built-in supported strategies are:
 * **race**: The load balancer select N number of available nodes(ordered by their presence report) and perform a health check, the faster node on respond is selected.
-While this is the default strategy, the configuration options are described below:
+The configuration options are described below:
 ```js
 hydra.use(new HydraHttpPlugin({
     lb: {